bansal1806/HackJKLU-v5.0/CONTRIBUTING.md

-# Contributing to HackJKLU v5.0
+# Contributing to HACKJKLU 5.0

 ## Getting Started